YuukiJapanTech/CA8271x/README.md

 - Rewrite S/N, Loid, PLOAM, etc… for your ISP FTTx
 - Switch between 10GEPON and XGSPON.

+This content is maintained by reverse engineering by enthusiasts.
+Use of this content is at your own risk!

 # XGS-PON ONT

 | 10GE/XGS-PON ONT | Form | PON | SoC | OEM | Mgmt IP | Mgmt |